timsneath/dadjokes/README.md

 This is a small project to demonstrate a few useful Flutter features.

-Requires Flutter v1.12 or later.
+Designed to run on Flutter 1.17 or later.

 ## Support